There is no shortage of beautiful Canadian lakes, which isn’t surprising since there are over 30.000 lakes in the country!

 19. Lake Muskoka (Ontario)

 Stephanie from The World As I See It: one of the most beautiful lakes in Ontario, and in Canada for that fact, is Lake Muskoka.
-Situated in Ontario’s cottage country, Lake Muskoka is about a two hour drive north of Toronto, along Highway 11.
+Situated in Ontario’s cottage country, Lake Muskoka is about a two-hour drive north of Toronto, making it a perfect Toronto road trip.

 Lake Muskoka is accessible year-round but the best time to visit is through summer and fall.
 And there are endless things to do in Muskoka as well as on the lake itself.